-- An application for funding in CARS, which includes submission of proposed budgets and acceptance of program assurances.
+- An application for funding in CARS includes submission of proposed budgets and acceptance of program assurances.

 - COA for LEAs that generate less than $10,000 (consortium eligible), if applicable.
 Please note: Title III EL Student Program consortium eligible LEAs must first apply in CARS before proceeding to form a consortium and then apply on the COA.
 The consortium lead initiates the application on the COA and member LEAs join in by providing their contact information.

 To meet the Every Student Succeeds Act (ESSA) Plan requirement, all LEAs applying for ESSA funds must maintain an updated Local Control and Accountability Plan (LCAP) Federal Addendum and submit it through the CDE LCAP Federal Addendum System.
 LEAs are required to update the LCAP Federal Addendum annually.
 LEAs are encouraged to review the LCAP Federal Addendum during the LCAP update, as ESSA funding should be considered in yearly strategic planning.
 Annual updates to the LCAP Federal Addendum are maintained locally.

 Additionally, it is highly recommended that consortia leads also maintain an updated Title III Federal Addendum Consortium Summary.
 New consortia leads also develop the Title III Federal Addendum Consortium Summary.
 This facilitates oversight of the provision of services to members for effective use of funds generated by the consortium